LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_14_1.png)

-As you see, using a traditional technique to train the classifier while having a small amunt of examples per class quickly creates overfitting, the classifier quickly learn the training examples and fail to generalize it to different examples
+As you see, using a traditional technique to train the classifier while having a small number of examples per class creates overfitting, the classifier quickly learn the training examples and fail to generalize it to different cases.

-to overcome this problem we must use different technique or add more (much more) examples.
+To overcome this problem, we must use a different technique or add more (much more) examples.

 ### Unsupervise Clustering